sibi000/Project_net2/README.md

 ```

-The main folders and file are:
+**The most important folders and file are:**

-- `launch.sh` that clears mininet and starts the application.
+- `launch.sh`: program that clears mininet and starts the application.
-- `app.js` starts the web application and launch bash scripts to dynamically change the status of the slices.
+- `app.js`: used to start the web application and launch bash scripts to dynamically change the status of the slices.
-- `script/` containts the bash scripts that are launched by the app.js
+- `script/`: containts the bash scripts that are launched by the app.js
-- `html/` contains the frontend of the visualizer.
+- `html/`: that contains the frontend of the visualizer.
-- `topologyVisualizer/` contains the ryu controller, the gui_start needed to visualize the topology and the topology of the network.
+- `topologyVisualizer/`: contains the controller, the gui_start needed and the topology generator of the network.

 ## Installation procedure

-Assuming you already have npm, python3 and nodejs on your machine.
+Assuming already have npm (for javascript), python3 and nodejs on your machine.

-Since it is **Strongly advised** to set up comnetsemu in a Virtual Machine in order to ensure portability, you should follow these steps:
+Since it is **Strongly advised** to set up **Comnetsemu** and **Vagrant** in a Virtual Machine in order to ensure portability, you should follow these steps:

 1. Install [Vagrant](https://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org)
 2. Install [Comnetsemu](https://git.comnets.net/public-repo/comnetsemu#installation)

+Another option is to start all this setup on a Linux machine and not on a Virtualbox on Window.

 ## Access web application outside vagrant